tedneward/ProfBlog/content/blog/2023/embracing-old-tech.md

 But in the long run, Python3's language model is much easier to understand for those changes, and overall it hasn't hurt Python3's adoption or use, *because nobody stopped using Python2*.
 (In fact, you can argue Python has the opposite problem.)

-Why should Cory keep recommending and using Nest 12?
+Why should Cory keep recommending and using Next 12?

 ### The New Version Isn't Guaranteed to Work
 Any time a tech is making a backwards-incompatible change, there's a strong chance (guarantee, really) that the new version is going to have bugs.
 Subtle bugs.
 Nasty bugs.
 Bugs that will only be found as hundreds/thousands/millions of users will find.
 There's a reason why my dad, the pilot, said "You never want to fly the model A of any airplane" and in our industry we said "Never use any Microsoft product until version 3".

-*Waiting for Nest 13 to be stable could be an unacceptable wait time.*
+*Waiting for Next 13 to be stable could be an unacceptable wait time.*

 ### Time Stands Still for No Woman (or Man)
 How long will you need to wait for the stable version to be ready?
 Will your customers/clients be willing to wait that long?
 Chances are good that putting a "hold" on the project's development until that threashold is crossed is an unacceptable delay.
 Hey, even if it's six months, you risk the budget allocated will go away, and let's not even imagine for a moment that you can have a dev team sitting on their hands all that time.
 They *will* get allocated to a different project, and that one will very likely not be willing to send them back when you're finally ready.

-And what's the cost of starting the project now with Nest 12?
+And what's the cost of starting the project now with Next 12?
 "We know we will be taking on technical debt--we'll have to rewrite parts of the code when the new version comes out."

 *You're always going to need to rewrite parts of the code.
 Get over it.*